 On September 10, 2009, former D.C.
 Public Schools Chancellor Michelle Rhee authorized a Reduction-in-Force ("RIF") pursuant to D.C.
 Code § 1-624.02, 5 DCMR Chapter 15, and Mayor's Order 2007-186.
-Chancellor Rhee stated that the RIF was necessitated for budgetary reasons, explaining that the 2010 DCPS fiscal year budget was not sufficient to support the current number of positions in the schools.
+Chancellor Rhee stated that the RIF was necessitated for budgetary reasons, explaining that the 2010 DCPS fiscal year budget was not sufficient to support the current number of positions in the schools1.

-On October 2, 2009, Agency handed Employee her RIF notice indicating that her position as an ET-15 Elementary Teacher at Janney Elementary School would be abolished effective November 2, 2009.
-The notice informed her that she could retire in lieu of being subject to the RIF so long as she satisfied the criteria for retirement.
-Based on the Standard Form 50, Notification of Personnel Action that Agency submitted, Employee retired effective November 2, 2009.
+On October 2, 2009, Agency issued Employee her RIF notice indicating that her position as an ET-15 Science Teacher at McKinley Technology High School would be abolished effective November 2, 2009.
+The RIF notice informed her that she could retire in lieu of being subject to the RIF so long as she satisfied the criteria for retirement.

+Based on the Standard Form 50, Notification of Personnel Action, that Employee submitted, she retired effective November 2, 2009.